The Elasticity of Quantitative Investment: Statistical Arbitrage Models

 \subsubsection{\cite{brandt} - BSV}

-The main objective of \cite{brandt} is to optimize portfolios of a large number of assets, and the authors assume that optimal weights are linear in a set of predictors.
-My implementation of the BSV model similarly assumes that $f(\cdot)$ is linear in predictors---i.e. $f(Z_t) = \breve Z_t$.
+The main objective of \cite{brandt} is to optimize portfolios of many assets, and the authors assume that optimal weights are linear in a set of predictors.
+My implementation of the BSV model similarly assumes that $f(\cdot)$ is linear in predictors---i.e., $f(Z_t) = \breve Z_t$.

 While \cite{brandt} discuss a variety of objective functions to estimate $b$, I focus on their model that maximizes the empirical Sharpe ratio.
 The maximal empirical Sharpe ratio estimate of $b$ of these authors can be written as: